Beau Beech

-Beau Beech (born March 1, 1994) is an American professional basketball player for FMP of the Basketball League of Serbia and the ABA League.
-He played college basketball for the University of North Florida.
+Lewis Henry Beech III (born March 1, 1994) is an American professional basketball player for Zadar of the Croatian League and the ABA League.
+He played college basketball for the North Florida Ospreys.

 High school career

 Beech attended Ponte Vedra High School in Ponte Vedra Beach, Florida.
 As a senior, he averaged 24 points, 10 rebounds, 3 assists, 2 blocks and 3 steals, leading the Sharks to a district title and regional semifinal appearance while garnering first-team All-State honors.

 College career

 After graduating high school, Beech joined North Florida where he started in 129 of 133 games while averaging 11.7 points, 5.1 rebounds, 1.4 assists and 1.1 steals in 28.7 minutes per game, all of this while shooting .423 from the field and .393 from three-point range.
 As a freshman, he was named to the Atlantic Sun All-Freshman Team and as a junior and senior made All-Atlantic Sun First Team.
 He ended his career first in school history in games played, starts and steals with 147 and tied for first in three-pointers made with 302.